top of page

 Exercise will assist in achieving a quality relaxation, getting rid of negative energies, and providing a recovering addict with something positive on which to focus their attention.

-Specific benefits of exercise in helping people recovering from drugs/alcohol addictions
+The importance of exercise in recovery: Specific benefits for those recovering from drugs/alcohol addictions

 Aerobic exercise is the most beneficial form of exercise for a recovering addict.